 Complete the lesson worksheets.

-- Observe students work in groups
+- Observation of students' work in groups

-- Review students' completed worksheets
+- Review of students' completed worksheets

-- Grade group work product
+- Grading the group work product